 In 1998, Daniel Sutton began working at a boutique wine shop while studying for his degree in Economics at Michigan State University.
 During that time, he also worked in various fine dining establishments and enjoyed many nights of cooking meals, playing music, and drinking wine with friends.
 It was then that his love of good wine and food evolved into a profession.

-In 2007, Daniel moved to New York with his now wife so that she could attend law school.
-Over the next 7 years, Daniel managed and purchased for one of New York’s oldest wine stores, and then worked as a sales representative in New York City.
+In 2007, Daniel moved to New York and managed and purchased for one of New York’s oldest wine stores, and then worked as a sales representative in New York City.

 Daniel joined Jenny & Francois Selections in 2014 and is very excited to be a part of the team.
-In his spare time, he enjoys playing the accordion, mushroom hunting, and watching Detroit sports.
+In his spare time, he enjoys playing the accordion, mushroom hunting, and watching hockey.